hidayatarg/AspnetMicroservices/README.md

 ## Repository Design Pattern

 It follows solid patterns.
 I has two purpose it is an abstration of data layer and it is a way to centralize handling the domain object.
 It is like a middle layer between the application and data access logic.
 It makes code easy to maintain and test.

+## Order Microservice Architecture

+- Includes CRUD operations
+- Implemented Domain-Driven Design (DDD), CQRS, Clean Architecture,
+- Used best practices and SOLID principles
+- Developed CQRS implementation on commands and queries with using MediatR, FluentValidation and AutoMapper packages
+- Entity Framework Core Code-First approach

+#### Get Order by Username

+- Consume basketCheckout event from RabbitMQ
+- CQRS implements with triggering OrderCommand to insert order record to database